ananltt/XAI-EEG/README.md

 Finally, in 'other_scripts/test.py' are reported some other networks tested for this project.

 All the output will be saved in 'output' folder, while the models will be saved in the 'models' folder.

-Note: if line 12 of main.py is not commented, all the standard output will be saved in the text file 'output/output.txt' and not shown with the standard visualization.